Early Spring Flowers to Brighten Your Garden After Winter

 Hyacinths

-Hyacinths are a beautiful, bold flower that adds a ton of color to an early spring garden.
-They come in a variety of colors, from lighter colors like white, cream, yellow and pink flowers to deep colors like cobalt blue and purple.
+Hyacinths are bold, fragrant spring flowers that add a big splash of color to the early spring garden.
+They come in a wide range of shades, from soft whites, creams, yellows, and pinks to deeper hues like cobalt blue and rich purple.

 - Hardiness Zone: 4-8